raindropio/help/docs/using/backups/index.md

 Web-pages are saved entirely with styles, fonts and images.
 Permanent copy is fully portable (single file), static and doesn't have any external data source dependencies or scripts.
 All ads and tracking scripts are stripped away!

-Content of web-pages and PDF's is fully searchable as described in [full-text search documentation](../search/index.md).
+Content of web-pages, PDF's and EPUB's is fully searchable as described in [full-text search documentation](../search/index.md).

 Space for your copies is unlimited.
 Link to your copy is private and can't be made public.
 When PRO subscription is expired, permanent copies become unaccessible and could be removed in future.